-Both the first and second EOF modes are highly persistent between 2003 and 2015, with similar contributions to the temperature field on isopycnals throughout both the BSBW and DTML water masses.
-This indicates that along-isopycnal temperature gradients are qualitatively and quantitatively similar between years, which is consistent with the initial observation that the constant rate of cooling (BSBW) and warming (DTML) showed minimal variation between stations (Fig. 2; section 2c).
-The temporal coherence of the EOF modes
+Both the first and second EOF modes are highly persistent between 2003 and 2015, with similar 356 contributions to the temperature field on isopycnals throughout both the BSBW and DTML water 357 masses.
+This indicates that along-isopycnal temperature gradients are qualitatively and quantita-358 tively similar between years, which is consistent with the initial observation that the constant rate 359 of cooling (BSBW) and warming (DTML) showed minimal variation between stations (Figure 2, 360 section 2c).
+The temporal coherence of the EOF modes and associated PCs further suggests that 361 the physical processes driving changes in water mass properties do not change between 2003 and 362 2015.
+363